kraken-build/kraken-cli/docs/content/buildenv.md

     The `::requirements` and `::pythonpath` lines must be within the first single-line comment block at the top of the file.
 Using `::pythonpath`, you can specify a path relative to your project directory that should be added to `sys.path` when executing your build script.

+!!! warning

+    The requirements listed in build scripts that are included as sub projects by the main build script are ignored, thus collecting the dependencies of build scripts transitively is not currently supported.

 Using the `kraken env lock` or `kraken env update` command will write a lock file named **`.kraken.lock`** that is a JSON file containing the exact installed versions.